 I like that Jimmy was able to work at my pace.
 Even though I've had basketball experience, we went through the basics and fine tuned my skills.
 Developing in that way definitely improved my overall skill level in the long run.
 He's always professional and on time with a positive attitude.

 My typical process is to find out what the player is trying to accomplish.
 I will then design lessons that I feel will maximize the players goals.

-I am currently pursuing my degree in Child Development.
+I have earned a degree in Human Behavior and Social Sciences.
+I am currently pursuing another degree in Child Development.
 I feel my education will help me set a great foundation for interacting with youth or high school players.

 I started teaching and coaching basketball in high school.
 I use to work at a recreation center.
 I coached youth basketball and I love it.
 I was also fortunate to have coached a few freshman high school basketball teams.

 I have worked with youth, middle school, and high school students.

 This past summer I was asked to work out with a friend's son.
 He is now a senior in high school.
 I was invited by his father to come out to one of his games.
 He was really proud of the skills I had instilled in his son and it showed on the court during his game.
 During the game his father showed me a picture of the scholarship letter that his son had received.
 I felt like a proud father myself when I saw the letter.